arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus.md

             // if no exceptions occured andprocessing has finished (default: true). options.AutoComplete = true;

+            // Indicate whether or not the message pump should emit security events (default: false). options.EmitSecurityEvents = true;

             // The amount of concurrent calls to process messages
             // (default: null, leading to the defaults of the Azure Service Bus SDK message handler options). options.MaxConcurrentCalls = 5;